shervinea/cheatsheet-translation/ru/cs-229-probability.md

 **30. Transformation of random variables ― Let the variables X and Y be linked by some function.
 By noting fX and fY the distribution function of X and Y respectively, we have:**

 &#10230; Transformation of random variables ― Let the variables X and Y be linked by some function.
-By noting fX and fY the distribution function of X and Y respectively, we have:
+By noting fX and fY the distribution function of X and Y respectively, у нас есть:

 <br>

 **31. Leibniz integral rule ― Let g be a function of x and potentially c, and a,b boundaries that may depend on c.
 We have:**

-&#10230; Leibniz integral rule ― Let g be a function of x and potentially c, and a,b boundaries that may depend on c.
-We have:
+&#10230; Leibniz integral rule ― Let g be a function of x and potentially c, and a,b boundaries that may depend on c. У нас есть:

 <br>